Adelram/Prison-Text-101-Game-Unity---Udemy/README.md

 	void state_mirror (){
 		if (Mirror_item == false) {
-			Text.text = "You observed the mirror and find something strange behind it." + "You decided to take the item behind the mirror.\n\n" + "Press T to take the mirror or R to Return to roaming your cell.";
+			Text.text = "You can see a vague reflection of yourself in front " + "of the dirty mirror.\n\n" +
+						"Press T to take the mirror or R to Return to roaming your cell.";
 			if (Input.GetKeyDown(KeyCode.T)) {
 				Text.text = "You took the mirror with you.\n\n" +